Goodall's Final Lesson: The Political Fight for Survival

 The core lesson of Jane Goodall was radical empathy—the ability to see individual lives within a complex, often brutal system.
 This is the same empathy you need to apply to the political arena.
 It means understanding that climate change is not a future problem; it is a present power dynamic where the vulnerable always pay the highest price.

 The breaking news is that the environmental movement is now fundamentally a political movement.
-It requires strong verbs, active voice, and a willingness to engage with the system that is currently failing us.
+It requires strong verbs, active voice, and a will

 Her Roots & Shoots program, now active in over 60 countries, is a blueprint for grassroots political engagement, teaching young people that local action can disrupt global power structures.
 Don’t let the scale of the crisis paralyze you.
 Use that fear as fuel.